The second-last time I watched Back To The Future was in July 2019 at an outdoor cinema at Hyde Park in London.

 Because if the show must go on, then this perverse Truman Show must come to an end now.

-Bob, I’m the biggest fan of Back To The Future, of your comics and everything else you do.
+Bob, I’m the biggest fan of Back To The Future, of your comics and of everything else you do.
 Thank you so much for saying yes to the interview.
+This means the world to me.

 Oh, thank you, Silvia.